 The organisation continues to implement improvements throughout the accreditation cycle with a submission of a quality improvement plan mid-way through the accreditation period.

-The Suicide Prevention Australia Standards for Quality Improvement consist of six standards.
+The Suicide Prevention Australia Standards for Quality Improvement is in its second edition and consists of six standards.
 The Standards present a comprehensive benchmark for excellence in suicide prevention, allowing programs to provide safe and effective care.

 The following is a brief outline of each standard and it's purpose.
 A full copy of the Standards can be found here.